folio-org/okapi/doc/example-operations.md

 To summarise: the UI issues a request `GET /patrons/types` to Okapi;
-Okapi checks that the request is authorised; the Patron module recieves the request and returns the list of types to Okapi, which returns it to the UI.
+Okapi checks that the request is authorised; the Patron module receives the request and returns the list of types to Okapi, which returns it to the UI.

 ### Phase 3: updating the record